openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

 local.conf settings
 -------------------

+COLLECTD_BRANCH
+    (<git branch>) Indicates which branch of collectd to checkout before compiling.

+    Default: master

 COLLECTD_CONF_DIR
     (directory) Specify a directory where collectd conf files reside.
     This is required if you use a distro other than Ubuntu or Fedora, or if